oopjs/oopjs/README.md

 ```

 ### More Information
-You can learn more at http://www.oopjs.com/docs
+To learn more, check out the [documentation](http://www.oopjs.com/docs) or the [try oop.js now](http://www.oopjs.com/).

 #### Change Log
-6/28/2014 - Added proxy to $oop.new so class objects can be constructed normally
++ 6/28/2014 - Added proxy to $oop.new so class objects can be constructed normally
-6/29/2014 - Added support for Node.JS
++ 6/29/2014 - Added support for Node.JS